 1. Personnel and Physical Security

-Recent incidents including strikes near Gulf transit hubs, the targeting of a Western-branded hotel in Bahrain, and warnings regarding potential asymmetric attacks underscore that risk is no longer confined to military installations.
+Recent incidents involving Gulf transit hubs, diplomatic facilities, and named commercial districts indicate that exposure is no longer confined to military installations.

 Organizations with personnel in the Gulf region and surrounding areas should: